-68 Reply of the Party concerned to the Committee's questions, 17 September 2015, page 11.
+74 Reply by the Party concerned to the Committee's questions, 17 September 2015, p.
+11.

-69 Ibid, page 13.

-70 See the response of the Party concerned to the Committee's questions, 17 September 2015, page 13.

-83. With respect to the communicant's submission that the modification should also be seen as a new activity under article 3 (waste management) of annex I to the Convention, the Committee does not find this submission persuasive, as the facts demonstrate that the activity approved by the environmental permit of 3 June 2010 was a modification, namely the replacement of fuel, for an existing activity, i.e. the cement plant.

-84. Finally, though neither the Party concerned nor the communicant refer to article 6, paragraph 10 in their submissions, the Committee finds that the modification approved by the environmental permit of 3 June 2010 also constituted an update of the operating conditions of that activity within the meaning of article 6, paragraph 10 of the Convention.
-Pursuant to article 6, paragraph 10, the provisions of article 6, paragraphs 2 to 9 were thus to be applied mutatis mutandis to the decision-making on the environmental permit.
+carried out for the project76 indicates that the authorities of the Party concerned considered that the change might have a significant effect on the environment, in line with the wording of article 6, paragraph 1 (b), and the Party concerned has not denied that the provisions of article 6 were indeed applicable.
+The Committee thus finds that the modification approved through the environmental permit of 3 June 2010 was an activity subject to the provisions of article 6 by virtue of article 6, paragraph 1 (b).

-85. In this regard, the Committee emphasises that the clause "mutatis mutandis, and where appropriate" in article 6, paragraph 10, does not imply complete discretion for the Party concerned to determine whether or not it was appropriate to provide for public participation (see the findings on communication ACCC/C/2009/41 (Slovakia), para 71.).
-This discretion must be considered to be even more limited if the update in the operating conditions may itself have a significant effect on the environment, as in the present case.

-86. In the light of the above, the Committee concludes that the modification approved by the environmental permit of 3 June 2010 was both an update in the operating conditions of the cement activity pursuant to article 6, paragraph 10 of the Convention, and a change of the activity within the meaning of paragraph 22 of Annex I subject to article 6, paragraph 1(b) of the Convention and thus the requirements of article 6 of the Convention apply.
+- 83. With respect to the communicant's submission that the modification should also be seen as a new activity under article 3 (waste management) of annex I to the Convention, the Committee does not find this submission persuasive, as the facts demonstrate that the activity approved by the environmental permit of 3 June 2010 was a modification, namely, the replacement of fuel, for an existing activity, i.e., the cement plant. - 84.
+Finally, though neither the Party concerned nor the communicant refer to article 6, paragraph 10, in their submissions, the Committee finds that the modification approved by the environmental permit of 3 June 2010 also constituted an update of the operating conditions of that activity within the meaning of article 6, paragraph 10, of the Convention.
+Pursuant to article 6, paragraph 10, the provisions of article 6, paragraphs 2 to 9, were thus to be applied, mutatis mutandis, to the decision-making on the environmental permit. - 85.
+In this regard, the Committee emphasizes that the clause "mutatis mutandis, and where appropriate" in article 6, paragraph 10, does not imply complete discretion of the Party concerned to determine whether or not it was appropriate to provide for public participation.77 This discretion must be considered to be even more limited if the update in the operating conditions may itself have a significant effect on the environment, as in the present case. - 86.
+In the light of the above, the Committee concludes that the modification approved by the environmental permit of 3 June 2010 was both an update in the operating conditions of the cement activity pursuant to article 6, paragraph 10, of the Convention and a change of the activity within the meaning of paragraph 22 of annex I, subject to article 6, paragraph 1 (b), of the Convention, and thus the requirements of article 6 of the Convention apply.